-The Squadron Sponsoring Committee charges at $200 registration fee to cover the cost of optional training activities within the squadron as well as the Air Cadet League annual assessment fee.
+The Squadron Sponsoring Committee charges a $200 registration fee to cover the cost of optional training activities within the squadron as well as the Air Cadet League annual assessment fee.
 Please talk to our staff if you have concerns regarding the cost.
 Uniforms are provided free of charge to cadets.

 Will there be more activities that do not fall on Tuesday evenings?

 Yes.
 Every Tuesday night encompasses training that is tailored for your son/daughter’s age to learn about the program.
-There will also be, however, training over the weekends (ie. training seminars, gliding, power flying, camping trips, sports activities, competition, etc…) that will aid towards the applicant’s training.
+There will also be, however, training over the weekends (e.g. training seminars, gliding, power flying, camping trips, sports activities, competition, etc…) that will aid towards the applicant’s training.
 These weekend training can vary from day to overnight stays.
 These are mandatory in order to advance into the next level.

 Furthermore, depending on whether your son/daughter has other interests (ie. teams), the applicant will have to attend to those nights that are not Tuesday evenings.

 Will I have to prepare meals and transportation during these activities?